 What If You Do Not Qualify for Medically Underwritten Life Insurance Coverage?

 If you are not able to qualify for life insurance that is medically underwritten, there may still be other options that are available to you.
 One such option may be to go with a no medical exam life insurance policy.
-As its name implies, a no medical exam policy will not require that you take a medical examination as a part of the underwriting requirements for coverage.

 Because of this, there is no blood and urine sample needed by the life insurance company.
 And, without all of the medical requirements, there are many people who have health issues that are still able to qualify for coverage.